Identifying Weight-Variant Latent Causal Models: Experiments

-\paragraph{fMRI Data} Following \citet{ghassami2018multi}, we applied the proposed method to fMRI hippocampus dataset \citep{linkLP}, which contains signals from six separate brain regions: perirhinal cortex (PRC), parahippocampal cortex (PHC), entorhinal cortex (ERC), subiculum (Sub), CA1, and CA3/Dentate Gyrus (DG) in the resting states on the same person in 84 successive days.
+Following \citet{ghassami2018multi}, we applied the proposed method to fMRI hippocampus dataset \citep{linkLP}, which contains signals from six separate brain regions: perirhinal cortex (PRC), parahippocampal cortex (PHC), entorhinal cortex (ERC), subiculum (Sub), CA1, and CA3/Dentate Gyrus (DG) in the resting states on the same person in 84 successive days.
 Each day is considered as different $\mathbf{u}$, thus $\mathbf{u}$ is a 84-dimensional vector.
 Since we are interested in recovering latent causal variables, we treat the six signals as latent causal variables by applying a random nonlinear mapping on them to obtain observed data.
 We then apply various methods on the observed data to recover the six signals.
+It is worth noting that, with respect to Assumption (v), one of the key conditions in our theory, the context of fMRI might be interpreted as providing an approximate rather than a literal reference condition.
+For example, different cognitive tasks or resting states are known to substantially suppress or activate specific effective connections between brain regions.
+While such modulations may not constitute perfect hard interventions, they may weaken certain causal influences, serving as empirical analogues of the reference condition assumed in our theory.
+Our empirical results suggest that such approximate satisfaction of the assumption might already be sufficient in practice.

-Figure \ref{fig:fmri} (a) shows the performance of the proposed \FancyName in comparison to iVAE, $\beta$-VAE, VAE and CausalVAE in recovering the latent six signals. $\beta$-VAE aims to recover independent latent variables, and it obtains an interesting result: enforcing independence (\eg, $\beta = 25, 50$) leads to worse MPC, and relaxing it (though contracting to its own independence assumption) improves the result (\eg $\beta = 4$).
+Figure \ref{fig:fmri} (a) shows the performance of the proposed \FancyName in comparison to iVAE, $\beta$-VAE, VAE and CausalVAE in recovering the latent six signals. $\beta$-VAE aims to recover independent latent variables, and it obtains an interesting result: enforcing independence (\eg, $\beta = 25, 50$) leads to worse MPC, and relaxing it (though contracting to its own independence assumption) improves the result (\eg, $\beta = 4$).
 This is because the latent variables given the time index are not independent in this dataset.